mesinkasir/larapos/README.md

 Download and install all third party apps.

-Run xampp apache and mysql server , and create new databased rename with lapos
+Run xampp apache and mysql server , and create new database rename with lapos

-Download this apps, or clone/fork it
+Download this app, or clone/fork it

 ----------------------------------------------------------------------------------------------